deadpixi/contracts/README.rst

     >>> func(1.0, "foo", ExampleClass) # invalid type for `a`
     Traceback (most recent call last):
-    AssertionError: the types of arguments must be valid
+    PreconditionError: the types of arguments must be valid

     >>> func(1, "foo") # invalid type (the default) for `c` Traceback (most recent call last):
-    AssertionError: the types of arguments must be valid
+    PreconditionError: the types of arguments must be valid

 Contracts on Classes
 ====================